Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Really?
 Let me see."

-The blonde reached for the notebook and Rachel leapt to grab it first, but Santana's glower stopped her in her tracks and she could only watch on miserably as Brittany read.
-She'd only gotten about halfway down the page when she turned mournful eyes on the brunette.
+Brittany reached for the notebook and Rachel leapt to grab it first, but Santana's glower stopped her in her tracks and she could only watch on miserably as Brittany read.
+She'd only gotten about halfway down the page when she turned mournful eyes on Rachel.